Fight Georgia Cocaine Charges with Our Legal Experts

 Understanding Georgia Cocaine Laws

 Cocaine possession is a felony in Georgia, regardless of the amount.
-So, even someone with a minute amount of the Schedule II drug on their person or in their control would face a maximum sentence of 15 years if convicted.
-If the amount is one ounce – 28 grams – the charges would be trafficking.
+So, even someone with a minute amount of Schedule II drugs on their person or in their control would face a maximum sentence of 15 years if convicted.
+If the amount is one ounce – 28 grams – the charges would be drug trafficking.
 The assumption is anyone with that much cocaine intends to sell it.